Youth choose Avon as Coolest Makeup brand

 “Much more than just a quality product that is priced right, young people are now steadfast in supporting brands that are purpose-led, environmentally-friendly and keep their brand promise.”

-Hukamdad said Avon is humbled that youth recognised the company’s purpose and that it aligns to theirs, that they value its environmental sustainability efforts, and that the quality and value of Avon’s products meet their demands.
+Hukamdad said Avon is humbled that youth recognise the company’s purpose and that it aligns to theirs, that they value our environmental sustainability efforts, and that the quality and value of our products meet their demands.

 “Our 12th Sunday Times GenNext Award is testament that our brand equity, national footprint and customer-centric approach continues to inspire young people to #ChooseAvon.”